Live from London (Steve Harley & Cockney Rebel video): Background

 After a Christmas tour in 1981, Steve Harley & Cockney Rebel would not embark on another tour again until 1989.
 However, the band did perform three odd shows during 1983 and 1984, including the Reading Festival in 1983 and the Camden Palace in London on 14 December 1984.
-The London show was the last the band would perform until 1989, and was the debut performance for band's new violinist/guitarist Barry Wickens.
+The latter show was filmed by Trilion Pictures Ltd for a one-hour TV broadcast, with Marc Over as the director and Philip Goodhand-Tait as the producer.
+It was first broadcast on TV on 5 January 1985 via the London ITV channel.
+It was then released on VHS by Castle Communications later in the year.
+The concert was the last the band would perform until 1989 and was the debut performance for band's new violinist/guitarist Barry Wickens.

-The Camden Palace concert was recorded for a one-hour TV special broadcast, and then released on VHS the following year.
-Filmed by Trilion Pictures Ltd., the VHS was released via Castle Communications Plc.
-It was directed by Marc Over and produced by Philip Goodhand-Tait.
-The footage features fifteen tracks, discounting the 'Live from London' title music, which was counted as a separate track on the VHS track-listing.

-Trilion Pictures Ltd would film two other Camden Palace concerts during 1984 for the British heavy metal band Girlschool and Canadian heavy metal band Thor.
-Castle Communications Plc. would also release these two concerts on VHS, as Play Dirty Live (Girlschool) and Live in London (Thor), similar to that of the Steve Harley & Cockney Rebel release.
+After its completion, Harley produced a demo tape from the concert footage, highlighting six of the newer songs from the set, in the attempt to generate record company interest and gain a new recording contract.
+This proved successful when he signed a five-album recording contract with Mickie Most's label RAK in 1985.